janpolowinski/dswarm-temporary-docu/Glossary.md

 ### Domain Model

 An application or data has a domain model that describes all entities and relationships of this application or data.
 In a data processing tool (e.g. DMP) the domain model of the application is not the domain model of the data that can be processed with this application, i.e., the domain model of the application is on another higher (meta) level.
-The DMP, for example, is designed for primarily working with bibliographic records, i.e., the data domain model is library (with Entities such as resource (document, book), person (author, contributor), etc.), however, the application domain model of the DMP is data processing (with entities such as Mapping, Job, [[#Attribute Path]]).
+The DMP, for example, is designed for primarily working with bibliographic records, i.e., the data domain model is library (with Entities such as resource (document, book), person (author, contributor), etc.), however, the application domain model of the DMP is data processing (with entities such as Mapping, Job, [[Glossary#Attribute Path]]).

 see: domain model (@ Wikipedia), domain-driven design (@ Wikipedia)